 I had the kids to look after

-Etc etc
+etc

 “St Peter” is a heuristic metaphor that sheds light on our attempts to make moral sense of things ourselves, or to justify our stance to friends.
-Here are some other types of response to the prospect of Grand Catastrophe, each with a set of buttressing narratives of its own:
+Here are some more formalised types of response to the prospect of Grand Catastrophe, each with a set of buttressing narratives of its own:

 You could deny any knowledge of the hypothetical catastrophe.
 Most people do.

 You could help to keep it at bay by seeking out, repeating and elaborating narratives that minimise its importance.

-You could join the Ostrich Party (motto: Struthiones Sunt Nos)Y
+You could decide to try and prevent it, either by ‘bottom-up’ personal reform, hoping to set a good example, or through ‘top-down’ political and collective action.
+These represent the two main wings of the environmental movement.

+As a special case, you might pray for a ‘miraculous’ change of heart in the whole population, believing that hidden spiritual forces are helping us.

 You could accept it, conclude that it is inevitable and take steps to adapt.
 This could be

 on a personal level, retreating to the hills with guns and lots of tinned food, or

-on a collective level, organising raised flood barriers and measures to fend off refugees decide which populations can be ‘saved’ and which must be allowed to…..
+on a collective UK level, organising raised flood barriers and measures to fend off refugees, or

+on a collective world level, trying to decide which populations can be ‘saved’ and which must be allowed to…..

-You could decide to try and prevent it, either by ‘bottom-up’ personal reform, hoping to set a good example, or through ‘top-down’ political and collective action.
-These represent the two main wings of the environmental movement.
-As a special case, you might pray for a ‘miraculous’ change of heart in the whole population, believing that hidden spiritual forces are helping us.
+You could develop a more robust, detached, long-term set of ethics, such as those of James Lovelock, who expects the human population to shrink by 80% in this century.
+He regards this process as a kind of ‘course correction’ that puts humanity on a genuinely sustainable path.

 Or you could just eat, drink and be merry and enjoy life while you can